prosperitty/blog-api/README.md

 # Blog API

 This is the backend API codebase for the blog app.
 Technology used includes node.js, express.js, mongoose, multer, passport.js, and MongoDB as a database.
-Hosting by [Railway](https://railway.app).
+Hosting was done by [Railway](https://railway.app).
+Hosting is now on [Render](https://render.com/).

 ## Functionality

-The main functionality of this blog app is to allow users to call this API to create articles, comments, or categories if they are authenticated.
-Articles and comments use the basic operations of CRUD.
-Users are only allowed to create categories for now.
+The main functionality of this blog api is to allow the frontend client to call this API to handle a variety of operations on the server side.
+This API handles authentication, CRUD operations, database operations, form validation/upload, and RESTful operations.

-If a user wants to begin writing blogs, or comment below a blog, the user must first create an account.
-Once registered, the user should be authenticated with passport.js to begin using the app.
-Users are allowed to sign out if chosen to.

 Using mongoose and express, the app is able to query, create models, control view, and create routing.
-Multer is used to help store data such as images to MongoDB.
+Multer is used to help store data such as images which is then used to generate a image URI to be uploaded to cloudinary.

+The API now utilizes the cloudinary API to store images uploaded by users to the cloud.
+Previously, the app used Multer to help store data to MongoDB and then used to generate the image on the front end client.
+However, the stored buffer was very large for such operations and slowed performance significantly.
+Therefore, cloudinary is utilized to host images on the cloud for a significant increase in performance.

 # Learning Objectives